jkvaternik/cs4550-fp/proposal.md

 a group together, either one of them can choose a genre for the playlist they want to create, like “happy”, “pop”, “guitar”, or “detroit techno”.
-Rhapsody will then choose songs that best match the chosen genre from Alice and Joe’s ‘most popular songs’, and create one playlist of a specified length.
+Rhapsody will then choose songs that best match the chosen genre as well as Alice and Joe’s ‘most popular songs’, and create one playlist of a specified length.
 They then have the option of copying this playlist back down to their own Spotify libraries, and sharing it with friends!
 More users can join the group at any time and decide to re-create the group playlist, now using the new user(s) top songs as well.
 The group owner can decide to disband the group at any time.
 Groups will stick around for as long as users want.